sinkswim/DLX-Pro/README.md

 The DLX is a MIPS-like 32-bit RISC processor.
 It is Based on a 5-stage in-order integer pipeline (fetch, decode, execute, memory, writeback).
 Memory is accessed through load and store instructions (big-endian mode).
 Two possible memory addressing modes are possible: immediate and displacement.
 The processor generates word-aligned addresses.
 However, it is also possible to perform unaligned accesses to the memory by using a subset of load/store instructions (lbu, lb, lhu, sb).
 There are 32 general purpose 32-bit integer registers, organized into a register file (R0 - R31).
 Register R0 can only be read and it stores the constant value 0.
-Register R31 is used for storing the return address in case of a subroutine call (jal/jalr instructions).
+Register R31 is used for storing the return address in case of a subroutine call (jal/jalr instructions) but can used for normal operations as well.
 A non-addressable special register (Processor Status Word, PSW) contains status flags of the processor.
 It’s content can be placed into a general purpose register by using the movs2i instruction.
-Instructions have a fixed length of categories (table 1.1).
-32 bits and a specific format.
-They are divided into three main
+Instructions have a fixed length of 32 bits and a specific format.
+They are divided into three main categories (table 1.1).

 ![Alt text](./mdimgs/tab1.png?raw=true "Example")